Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 Proficiency with a weapon allows you to add your Proficiency Bonus to the attack roll for any attack you make with that weapon.
 If you make an attack roll using a weapon with which you lack Proficiency, you do not add your Proficiency Bonus to the attack roll.

-### Weapon Save DC

-When a weapon requires its target to make a saving throw—whether through its Property, Mastery property, or other effects—the DC is as follow:

-**Weapon Save DC:** `8 + Ability Modifier used in the attack + Proficiency Bonus (if proficient)` { .align-center }

 ## Weapon Categories

 ### Cold Weapons